jessehansen/magicbus/README.md

 * failed and discarded or placed on a failure queue depending on subscriber configuration
 * re-queued and retried later

-The type of error determines how the message is treated.
+TODO: The type of error determines how the message is treated.
 Programmer errors will be treated as "unrecoverable" and will not be retried.
 Operational errors will be retried.
 See [this article](https://www.joyent.com/developers/node/design/errors) for a description of the difference.
 Need to define our best guess at differentiating the two.